Dumping Emotional Garbage

 Confronting

-I remember years ago a specific situation when my husband “dumped” some emotions on me.
+I (Cindy) vividly remember a specific situation when my husband “dumped” some emotions on me.
 It was a time when I hadn’t done anything to deserve it.
 I actually thought of that definition and stood up a bit taller and said gently but firmly, “This is obviously not about me.
 I didn’t do anything to deserve your anger.
 Do you want to talk about what is making you angry, or do you just need some space?”
-Steve immediately backed off, and confessed what was going on.
-At that point we talked about the whole matter in a very uniting manner.

 Speaking Truth

-But when you DO confront, make sure your purpose is to “speak the truth in love” (in other words, motivated because of love) as the Bible talks about.
-You can’t always avoid conflict in your marriage, nor should you.
-As author Paul Coughlin explains:
+But when you DO confront, make sure your purpose is to “speak the truth in love” (in other words, motivated by the love for Christ and each other).

 “Conflict is the price you pay for intimacy.
 Read that sentence again, and let it sink in.
 If you want to connect genuinely with other people, you have to risk conflict by being frank and firm in addition to gracious and loving.
 It’s that ‘salty and sweet’ combination.
-And though not a popular message, risking conflict by speaking the truth in love is part of following Christ.
+And though it’s not a popular message, risking conflict by speaking the truth in love is part of following Christ.
 This is what the real Jesus modeled for us.
 He didn’t avoid necessary conflicts if those interactions could possibly lead to a more authentic, intimate relationship.
 And he always spoke the truth in love.”
 (From the Crosswalk.com article, Friendships and Family: How Nice Wrecks Your Relationships)

-We’re told in Isaiah 35:3 to “encourage the exhausted, and strengthen the feeble.”
+We’re told in Isaiah 35:3 to “encourage the exhausted and strengthen the feeble.”
 In applying this verse to your marriage, April Motl (from the Crosswalk.com article, “Making Your Marriage a Safe Place”) gives the following challenge to consider.

 She writes:

 “Is your honey worn out?
-Find a way to tangibly come along side him or her to give encouragement and strength to them.
+Find a way to tangibly come alongside him or her to give encouragement and strength to them.
 Maybe it is some time away from the responsibilities of life, a shoulder rub, making and cleaning up dinner or just listening to them process life.”

 There’s no doubt that it isn’t always possible to do this, but when it’s appropriate, give the type of love and grace that you would want to receive from your spouse.
 Give that, which you’ve received from Christ.

-In the way that you react to emotional dumping:
+And, in the way that you react to emotional dumping:

 May the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ to whom be the glory for ever and ever.(Hebrews 13:20-21)